Board of Directors

 In addition to her productive time at The Corps Network, she has ten years of Capitol Hill experience, including two years on the House Committee on Education and Labor handling postsecondary education, training, and life-long learning programs.
 She also worked for Representatives Matthew G. Martinez (D-CA) and Nydia Velazquez (D-NY).
 Before joining The Corps Network, Mary Ellen was Vice President of Government Relations at the Education Finance Council, the national trade association for nonprofit and state based student loan providers.
 Prior to that, she spent two years as the Assistant to the President of the University of Montana.

-She is currently serving as a member of the federal advisory committee tasked with providing recommendations to federal land management agencies on how to implement a 21st Century Conservation Service Corps.
+She recently served as a member of the federal advisory committee tasked with providing recommendations to federal land management agencies on how to implement a 21st Century Conservation Service Corps.

 Members of The Corps Council

 Secretary: Lori Godorov, New Jersey Youth Corps of Camden/The Work Group

 Immediate Past Chair: Laura Herrin, The Student Conservation Association

 Jerry Keir, Nevada Conservation Corps/ Great Basin Institute

 John Leong, Kupu - Hawaii Youth Conservation Corps